 She was opinionated, a force to be reckoned with, and not shy of using a little bit of trickery to get what she wanted.

 Maud was often seen at the Rovers bar giving Reg an ear bashing for whatever he’d happened to have done wrong that day, but he wasn't the only one subjected to Maud’s moans.
-Most of Coronation Street found themselves on the receiving end of one of her grumpy days at some point.
+The cast of Coronation Street found themselves on the receiving end of one of her grumpy days at some point.

 8. Vera Duckworth - played by Liz Dawn